openstack/ironic-specs/specs/backlog/obtaining-steps.rst

 ..
 Note::
-   During a specific planning and discussion meeting to determine the path for a feature such as this, the ironic community reached a consensus on the call that a holding state would be useful, and could likey be implemented aside from the API functionality proposed in this backlog specification.
+   During a specific planning and discussion meeting to determine the path for a feature such as this, the ironic community reached a consensus on the call that a holding state would be useful, and could likely be implemented aside from the API functionality proposed in this backlog specification.